-Students who feel that they have been adversely affected by disability decisions made by the institution can file a complaint or appeal to the Ex.
-Vice President.
+Students who feel that they have been adversely affected by accommodation decisions made by the institution can file a complaint or appeal to the Campus President.
 Complaints or appeals filed by disabled students can include (but are not limited to) matters such as:

 - 1. Reasonable academic accommodations or services requested which have been denied, terminated, suspended, or modified in such a manner as to limit the student's access to the educational program or services of the institution that are required by the student to meet his/her educational goal; - 2.
-For failure of the institution to provide a required academic accommodation or service in a reasonable time frame once the student has provided the necessary documentation to verify his/her disability; or - 3.
-For actions, decisions, or procedures that the student feels have negatively affected his/her student status, privileges, or access to the educational programs or services of the college because of the student's disability status.
+Failure of the institution to provide a required academic accommodation or service in a reasonable time frame once the student has provided the necessary documentation to verify his/her disability; or - 3.
+Actions, decisions, or procedures that the student feels have negatively affected his/her student status, privileges, or access to the educational programs or services of the college because of the student's disability status.

-The Ex.
-Vice President will be in contact with the student no more than five (5) working days of the student filing a complaint or appeal.
-The complaint or appeal is to be made through the Office of the Executive Vice President.
+The Campus President will be in contact with the student within five (5) working days of the student filing a complaint or appeal.